khoo04/ai-project-management-news-topic-classification/individual_logs/Reflection_Week05_Ahmad Mirza Hanif.md

-# Reflection Week 05 - KHOO ZHEN XIAN
+# Reflection Week 05 - AHMAD MIRZA SHAHMI BIN ABDUL HANIF

 ## 1. Which project phase has the highest cost and why?
 The phase the has the highest cost is building the prototype interface.
 This phase requires a lot of attention due to its nature of "Fail to plan, plan to fail", or